evought/VCard-Tools/README.md

 #Components#

 The project consists of the php modules in vcard-tools.php and vcard.php, as well as the default template definitions in vcard-templates.php.
 The sql schema (MySQL) is defined in sql/, documentation materials in doc/, and PHPUnit test cases under tests/.
-Setting up the database *should* be relatively straightforward but I will add some notes to that effect.
+Setting up the database is described below.
 I also intend to add an Ant script for maintenance tasks for my own sanity but have not yet done so.

 The templating code can be used along with the original VCard class *with or without the database persistence*.